-KS2 SATs introduced the capability for the government to compare the relative performances of pupils, schools and LEAs over time.
+KS2 SATs papers introduced the capability for the government to compare the relative performances of pupils, schools and LEAs over time.
 However, the significant changes to their structure does suggest that these comparisons could be quite questionable.

-The primary purpose of SATs was to create a standardised, consistent assessment for all pupils regardless of who their teacher was and indeed where their school was.
-However, it's arguable that their primary purpose has seemed to develop into feeding a school league table system, adding stress to pupils and unnecessary pressure onto teachers, detracting from their primary purpose in the classroom – to teach!
+The primary purpose of SATs papers was to create a standardised, consistent assessment for all pupils regardless of who their teacher was and indeed where their school was.
+However, it's arguable that their primary purpose has seemed to develop into feeding a school league table system, adding stress to pupils and unnecessary pressure onto teachers, detracting from their primary purpose in the classroom - to teach!

-From the pupil's perspective, the key purpose behind SATs tests are to allow pupils to demonstrate what they have learnt and retained during their KS2 education.
-The tests, whether via teacher assessment or external exam, help their teacher learn more about their strengths and weaknesses and precisely what they understand about their Maths, English and Science subjects.
+From the pupil's perspective, the key purpose behind KS2 SATs papers is to allow pupils to demonstrate what they have learnt and retained during their KS2 education.
+The tests, whether via teacher assessment or formal SATs paper, help their teacher learn more about their strengths and weaknesses and precisely what they understand about their Maths, English and Science subjects.